Hedge Fund Jobs & Career Path

 You could be hired for any of these hedge fund jobs;

-The analyst is often the typical entry level position in hedge fund careers.
-The hedge fund analyst also referred to as the investment analyst or research analyst.
+- The analyst is often the typical entry-level position in hedge fund careers.
+The hedge fund analyst job also referred to as the investment analyst or research analyst.

-As a Hedge fund accountant you are required to manage the finances of the hedge fund and maintain the books of financial records accurately for the fund.
+- Hedge fund Career as an accountant requires you to manage the finances of the hedge fund and maintain the books of financial records accurately for the fund.

 Sales and Marketing Manager

-This position is for you to maintain client relations, particularly when the fund manager does not desire to take up this responsibility.
+- This hedge fund job is for you to maintain client relations, particularly when the fund manager does not desire to take up this responsibility.

-Role: As a hedge fund manager you are responsible to select the investments of the hedge fund in certain specific proportions to make up portfolio.
+- Role: Hedge fund career as a manager is responsible to select the investments of the hedge fund in certain specific proportions to make up portfolio.
 For selecting the investments you would be required to undertake research to study wide range of assets such as the stocks, currencies, bonds etc. and pick the best ones for the portfolio.
 So basically you are buying and selling those investments on behalf of the hedge fund for the corporations and individuals.
 You could also be partially if nor entirely responsible for the client relations and explaining investment strategies.